fusioncharts/dev_centre_docs/chart-guide/standard-charts/spline-charts.md

 A simple single-series spline area area 2D chart looks like this:

-**CHART**
+{% embed_all standard-charts-spline-charts-example-4.js %}

-Click here to edit the single-series spline area 2D chart.
+Click [here](http://jsfiddle.net/fusioncharts/gwRWL/) to edit the single-series spline area 2D chart.

-The full HTML code for the above sample is:

-**HTML CODE SNIPPET**

 > Spline and spline area charts do not support joining of empty data points in the chart.
 That means, if your chart does not contain data at a particular point, the data points cannot be connected to each other and will appear as a broken dataset.